 - When not wearing dentures, they should be kept moist so they don’t dry out or lose their shape.
 Store them in cool water or a denture-soaking solution.

-- We can recommend the best denture solution for your type of dentures.
+- We can recommend the best denture solution for your type of denture.

 Denture Repairs and Adjustments

 You may need one or more follow-up appointments for adjustments after getting your dentures.
 Do not attempt to make adjustments or repairs on your own.
 Bending any part of the clasp or metal attachments will weaken them, and DIY denture repair kits can permanently damage dentures.
-Leave it to the professionals.
+Please leave it to us!

 It’s important for dentures to fit properly.
 When they don’t, they can cause irritation and sores on the cheeks and gums.
 Get in touch with us if your dentures break, chip, crack, or one of the teeth becomes loose.